Save Kite Hill

 Kite Hill, part of the original land grant, runs alongside and around Baxter street, one of the steepest roadways in America.
 They say it was called Kite Hill because the height created a perfect opportunity for, yes, flying a kite.
 And the name has lived on, a community mascot to all those that have been lucky enough to dwell here.

-The kite hill trail at risk, part of the Santa Monica Mountain conservancy, is that beloved path running from the Baxter Stairs to the lost Lautner on Avon Terrace.
+The kite hill trail at risk, part of the Santa Monica Mountains, is the beloved path running from the Baxter Stairs to the lost Lautner on Avon Terrace.

 The roots of Los Angeles’s major economic and cultural movements still lie in the small, hilly, idyllic neighborhood.
 In a city notorious for its lack of public green space, Kite Hill stands as a monument to solitude, community and beauty.